bitrise-io/devcenter/docs/infrastructure/virtual-machines.md

 with the current virtual machine environment.
 These patches do not change any pre-installed tool version, unless it's really necessary.

-We try to test every stack change as much as we can, before it would be released, to avoid any change / update during the week.
+We test every stack change as much as we can before it is released to avoid any changes / updates during the week.

 ## iOS Simulator version & SDK support